 The addition of –ior or –ius to Latin adjectives easily gives away their function as a comparative adjective.
 To remember that the addition of –ior represents a comparative adjective (rather than a positive of superlative adjective), think of the “or” in –ior as synonymous with English’s “–or–” in “more.”
 Although, not all English comparative adjectives use the word “more”, it is a quick reminder when encountered in Latin text.

-Latin Adjectives of Comparison: An English Comparison
+This post is part of the series: Latin Adjectives of Comparison: An English Comparison

 Both Latin and English employ three types of adjectives of comparison to compare qualities of subjects.
 Although adjectives of comparison function similarly in both languages, Latin uses its usual inflections to indicate the adjective’s use in a sentence.